sailingscally/r9t-storm/README.md

 Whenever there is an alert condition, the service will publish it to the MQTT topic `alarm/weather` which may then be handled by other services.
 Please see the source code for the detailed format of the alert message.

+## Barograph

+The service will send the last 24 hours of barograph data (4 data points/hour - 15 minute intervals) to the MQTT topic `weather/barograph` when requested.

+To request barograph data send the message `{ fetch: true }` to the topic `storm/barograph`.

+## Endpoints

+This service provides the following restful endpoints:

+- `/barograph` - returns the last 24 hours of barometric readings (4 data points/hour)

 ## Dependencies

 Persistent data storage for logging atmospheric pressure and temperature is done on a SQLite database and the